ethantkoenig/lotsoffiles2/bible/kt/reward.md

 The term "reward" refers to what a person receives because of something he has done, either good or bad.
 "To reward" someone is to give someone something he deserves.

-* A reward can be a good or positive thing that a person receives because of doing something well or because he has obeyed God.
+* A reward can be a good or positive thing that a person receives because he has done something well or because he has obeyed God.
 * Sometimes a reward can refer to negative things that may result from bad behavior, such as the statement "the reward of the wicked."
-In this context "reward" refers to the punishment or negative consequences from sinful actions.
+In this context "reward" refers to the punishment or negative consequences they receive because of their sinful actions.

 ## Translation Suggestions: ##